fau-is/next-best-action/README.md

 ## Technique
 This project contains the source code for a novel Prescriptive Business Process Monitoring technique (PrBPM) technique for recommending next best actions.
-Note the project's source code based on the source code of the paper "Predictive business process monitoring with LSTM neural networks" from Tax et al. (2017).
+Note: The project's source code based on the source code of the paper "Predictive business process monitoring with LSTM neural networks" from Tax et al. (2017).

 ## Paper
 If you use the code or fragments of it, please cite our paper: